derJuba007/journey-of-the-crafter/README.md

 ## Features overview
 🍂 **Better atmosphere** thanks to new sounds and particle effects

-📜 Villagers now have profession-related **quests** in addition to trade opportunities
+📜 Villagers now have profession-related **quests** in addition to trade offers

 🚀 **Improved and optimized performance** for better compatibility and faster loading times